Terms & Conditions

 The registered office for these companies is at Suite 323, Tootal Buildings, Broadhurst House, 56 Oxford Street, Manchester, M1 6EU.

 These membership terms (‘the Terms’) of the NRLA referred to in its Articles of Association and the further documents referred to herein, govern the relationship between the NRLA and each member (‘Member’, ‘you’, ‘your’) and form part of a legally binding contract we refer to as the Membership Terms & Conditions (‘Membership T&Cs’).
 Please read these (including the documents below) carefully before you apply to become a member as you will be asked to agree to them to join or renew with us:

-- The Articles of Association of the NRLA.
+- The Articles of Association of the NRLA

-- Our Privacy Notice.
+- Our Privacy Notice

-- Our Landlord's Code of Practice.
+- Our Code of Practice and Complaints Procedure

 Collectively set out the conditions of your membership of the NRLA.
 Use of some of our services may also be subject to additional, specific terms and conditions e.g. booking a course or using a commercial partner’s service.

 The rights and obligations that you have under all the Membership T&Cs are personal to you and not transferable to any other business or person.
 The rights and benefits will cease when your membership ends, for whatever reason.

 Under this contract, conditional upon payment of the appropriate subscription, we will provide you with access to our services and a range of other benefits and discounts, which we offer directly ourselves or with our partner organisations.

 By becoming a member, you agree that you and your associated members